pivotal-cf/on-demand-services-sdk/README.md

 ---

-PIVOTAL SDK - MODIFIABLE CODE NOTICE

-The contents of this GitHub repository available at https://github.com/pivotal-cf/on-demand-services-sdk are licensed to you under the terms of the Pivotal Software Development Kit License Agreement ("SDK EULA") and are designated by Pivotal Software, Inc. as "Modifiable Code."

-Your rights to distribute, modify or create derivative works of all or portions of this Modifiable Code are described in the Pivotal Software Development Kit License Agreement ("SDK EULA") and this Modifiable Code may only be used in accordance with the terms and conditions of the SDK EULA.

-Unless required by applicable law or agreed to in writing, this Modifiable Code is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the SDK EULA for the specific language governing permissions and limitations for this Modifiable Code under the SDK EULA.
+On Demand Services SDK

+Copyright (c) 2016 - Present Pivotal Software, Inc. All Rights Reserved.

+This product is licensed to you under the Apache License, Version 2.0 (the "License").
+You may not use this product except in compliance with the License.

+This product may include a number of subcomponents with separate copyright notices and license terms.
+Your use of these subcomponents is subject to the terms and conditions of the subcomponent's license, as noted in the LICENSE file.